p1xxxel/ctf-writeups/2021/RITSEC/Memedrive/README.md

 `ls -l db*`

-We get there are 10 images.
+We see there are 10 images.

 There are 2 memes that I thought were relevant to the challenge.
 One of them had a Flag picture with the text RITSEC and a XOR symbol in it.
 ![](https://github.com/p1xxxel/ctf-writeups/blob/main/2021/RITSEC/Memedrive/db7.png)